malakalhanafi02/RobotControlPanel/display.md

-# 🤖Here we will dislay the latest movement of the robot🤖
+# 🤖Here we will display the latest movement of the robot🤖

 https://github.com/malakalhanafi02/RobotControlPanel/assets/122760944/32bd950f-ed6c-4c92-9df4-c10fb6f991bb